Last Updated: December 30, 2019

-- Actively: When Users actively provide us with information.
-For example, when a player creates an account with Unity, he or she will type in a name, user name and email address and may be required to provide a date of birth.
+Actively: When Users actively provide us with information.
+For example, when a User creates an account with Unity, he or she will type in a name, username, and email address and may be required to provide a date of birth or other information.

-- Passively: When our systems automatically collect information about browsers and devices and certain activity within the Service.
-For example, when players access games that employ Unity Analytics, our systems (with assistance from the Developers who want our help to analyze the use of their games) may automatically collect a variety of information, including device name, device fingerprint and other unique identifiers from User devices and/or User game activity.
+Passively: When our systems automatically collect information about browsers, devices, and certain activity within the Service.
+For example, when Users access games that employ Unity Analytics, our systems (with assistance from the Developers who want our help to analyze the use of their games) may automatically collect a variety of information from User devices and/or User game activity, including device name, device characteristics, and unique identifiers (e.g., Apple IDFA and Google Android Ad ID).

 Information that you or others actively provide, including:

-- Players and other Users may share information with us that we store on their behalf and use to enhance their experiences.
-For example, in Unity’s game replay service, Users may be able to upload contacts so they can make connections or to have invitations sent to friends.
+Users may share information with us that we store on their behalf and use to enhance their experiences.
+For example, in Unity’s game replay Service, Users may be able to upload contacts so they can make connections or to have invitations sent to friends.

-- For certain Developer Services such as Unity Cloud Build or Unity Analytics, Developers may provide game information and credentials, including source control information as well as codes and keys services.
+For certain Developer Services such as Unity Cloud Build, Unity Collaborate, Unity Multiplayer or Unity Analytics, Developers may provide game information and credentials, including source control information as well as codes and keys.

-- Users can choose to share the specific location of their device by permitting games and apps, including those published by Unity or those that use Unity Analytics, to access it through the GPS functionality on their device.
+Users can choose to share the specific location of their device by permitting games and apps, including those that use Unity Analytics, to access it through the GPS functionality on their device.

 Information that is passively collected by Unity (often automatically), including:

 Device Information: including various unique identifiers, such as IDFA, Android Ad ID, IDFV, MAC address, when, for example: